 - Advising local officials about conflict of interest requirements and related ethics laws.

-- Advising local officials regarding elections matters.
+- Advising public officials regarding elections matters.

-- Conducting sexual harassment prevention training.
+- Conducting harassment prevention training.

 - Advising public employers regarding terminations, promotional processes, workplace violence and security issues, administrative agency decisions, and general aspects of labor relations.